 If you work with numbers or any kind of data sets, you know how much time, energy, and frustration spreadsheet functions can save you.
 Bye bye manual, tedious calculations!
 Using the right function for a calculation is a game changer.
-That’s why we previously covered several different Google Sheets functions you probably don’t know but should (see part one and part two.

-And we promise, these functions will make your life easier when it comes to dealing with lots of data in a spreadsheet.
+We promise, these functions will make your life easier when it comes to dealing with lots of data in a spreadsheet.

 If you’ve been using spreadsheets for any serious amount of time, you’re bound to have encountered cell errors.
-These errors occur when you try to do a calculation that the spreadsheet can’t handle and they can be a real pain.
+These errors occur when you try to do a calculation that the spreadsheet can’t handle, and they can be a real pain.

 Some errors like